LASY-org/lasy/README.md

 ## Installation

-For the most recent release of the code simply run:
+For the standard release of the code simply run:
 ```
 python3 -m pip install lasy
 ```